CCDG/Pipeline-Standardization/PipelineStandard.md

 #Functional equivalence evaluation
 Summary:  We agreed that all pipelines used for this effort need to be validated as functionally equivalent.

-Resources available:
-* NA12878 (WashU - 2 replicates)
-* NA12878 - 2 replicates from same DNA, NA12891, NA12892 (Broad)
-* NA19238 x 2 (2 different centers, but particulars unable to be shared)
-* Luyha sample + 1 more non-European (NYGC)
-* NA12878 replicates downsampled to ~24X (the two Broad replicates and 1 of the WashU replicates).
-* NA19238 downsampled to ~30X to match the coverage of the other NA19238 sample.
-* A software tool to measure functional equivalence based on two CRAM files.
-* A software tool to measure functional equivalence based on two VCF files.

-Proposed functional equivalence metrics:

-1. CRAM: identical counts for different alignment classes (e.g., run samtools flagstat).

-2. CRAM: correlation between individual base quality scores at read level.
-This aims to test consistency of BQSR.

-3. CRAM: correlation between summed base quality scores at each reference genome coordinate.
-This aims to test differences arising from duplicate marking tools that retain a different set of non-duplicate reads, with potentially different base qualities and clipping information.

-4. CRAM: similarity between the overall distributions of base qualities

-5. VCF: variant genotype concordance (separate out common/1000 genomes vs ‘rare’)

-6. VCF: variant quality score correlation

-7. VCF: genotype quality correlation

-8. VCF: for NA12878, sensitivity to gold standard variants (GiaB version 3.2, lifted over to b38)

-9. VCF: for NA12878, FDR in GiaB high confidence regions

-10. VCF: for NA12878, genotype concordance with gold standard variants

-11. VCF: for NA12878-NA12891-NA12892 trio, # of Mendelian errors (may want to use jointly genotyped variants for this)

-12. SV: lumpy equivalence metrics TBD (possibly Mendelian errors, genotype concordance, comparison to NA12878 validation set that needs to be lifted over)

-Proposed procedure:

-1. Each center generates CRAM files for each of the 148 data sets (10 original plus 4 downsampled) and shares with the group.
-The CRAM tab in the manifest will be updated upon sharing.

-2. Generate 2 pairwise CRAM metrics (#3,4) for NA12878 run on the SAME pipeline but from different input sets that have been downsampled to ~24X.
-This can be done 4 times: twice with 2 replicates from the same center, and twice with replicates from two different centers.

-3. Generate 2 pairwise CRAM metrics (#3,4) for NA19238 run on the SAME pipeline but from different input sets that have been downsampled to ~30X

-4. Generate pairwise CRAM metrics for the SAME input set run on different pipelines (10 input sets by 4 metrics).
-Downsampled data is not included in this comparison, only the original data for all samples and replicates.

-5. Use the results from steps 2 and 3 to determine acceptable ranges for metrics from step 4.
-The details of this are still TBD.

-6. Each interested center calls variants using software of choice (GATK, vt, lumpy)

-7. Generate 6 pairwise VCF metrics (#5,6,7,8,9,10) for NA12878 run on the SAME pipeline and SAME variant caller but from different input sets.
-This is done only with replicates at the same coverage (~24X).

-8. Generate 3 pairwise VCF metrics (#5,6,7) for NA19238 run on the SAME pipeline and SAME variant caller but from different input sets.
-This is done only with replicates at the same coverage (~24X).

-9. Generate pairwise VCF metrics for the SAME input set run on different pipelines with the SAME variant caller (10 input sets by #5,6,7 metrics by 2? variant callers).
-This is done for non-downsampled, original data only.

-10. Use results from steps 7 and 8 to determine acceptable ranges for metrics from step 9.

-Notes:
-* In cases where two pipelines are not functionally equivalent, it will be necessary to determine which one is more “correct” according to our standards, and which one needs to be modified.
-Comparison to GiaB should help with this, although in some cases it may be a case of different tradeoffs being made (e.g. sensitivity vs specificity)
-* There are several proposed ways to compare qualities, etc.  Just looking at the correlation coefficient may not be sufficient to detect biased differences.
-We may also need to look at the distribution of differences (t-test, sign test, KS test)

 #Pathway for updates to this standard
 Summary: We agreed that pipelines will need to be updated during the project, but that this should be a tightly controlled process given the need to reprocess vast amounts of data each time substantial pipeline modifications occur.